 I’m finally letting go of the shame of ADHD and learning disabilities

-I have ADHD and learning disabilities.
+and learning disabilities.
 While I’ve struggled with academics, I’ve struggled just as much (or even more) with the stigma and shame of learning differently.

 From a young age, I felt singled out because of my difficulties.
 I remember my third-grade teacher spending the entire year telling me to “focus!”
 Of course, her scolding never stopped me from tuning out her lessons.

 Maybe if she’d understood that my trouble with focus couldn’t be solved with a single word, I would have had a more successful year.
 Experiences like this made me feel like my learning and thinking differences were always going to prevent me from doing well in school.

 I did get help from reading specialists and from my parents at home.
 But I still struggled to keep up with my schoolwork.

 I was so ashamed of my differences.
 I remember getting classroom accommodations, like extra time to take exams, but I refused to use them.
 In fact, I tried to finish exams faster than other students, thinking that this would prove that I was just like everyone else.

 In middle school, I transferred to a smaller school, which was a better fit for me.
 The school gave me the attention and support I needed.
 Not only did the school help me with academics, the teachers there ignited in me a passion for learning.

 But that didn’t take away the shame I felt.
 As I got older, I became even more aware of the negative views others around me had about learning disabilities.
 I also began noticing more of the academic differences between me and other students.

 In high school, classmates and friends would sometimes tell me I was “acting very ADD today.”
 A few teachers would even tell my parents that I was “slow.”
 I don’t know if they were being purposely mean, but every comment stuck with me, increasing the shame I felt.